 “Corrupt officials smuggle ill-gotten assets into safe havens through offshore companies with absolute impunity,” Ugaz added.
 “Countries at the bottom need to adopt radical anti-corruption measures in favour of their people.
 Countries at the top of the index should make sure they don’t export corrupt practices to underdeveloped countries.”

 More than two thirds of the 175 countries in the 2014 Corruption Perceptions Index score below 50, on a scale from 0 (perceived to be highly corrupt) to 100 (perceived to be very clean).
 Denmark comes out on top in 2014 with a score of 92 while North Korea and Somalia share last place, scoring just eight.

 The scores of several countries rose or fell by four points or more.
 The biggest falls were in Turkey (-5), Angola, China, Malawi and Rwanda (all -4).
-The biggest improvers were Côte d´Ivoire, Egypt, Saint Vincent and the Grenadines (+5), Afghanistan, Jordan, Mali and Swaziland (+4).
+The biggest improvers were Côte d´Ivoire and Egypt (+5), Afghanistan, Jordan, Mali and Swaziland (+4).

 The Corruption Perceptions Index is based on expert opinions of public sector corruption.
 Countries’ scores can be helped by open government where the public can hold leaders to account, while a poor score is a sign of prevalent bribery, lack of punishment for corruption and public institutions that don’t respond to citizens’ needs.

 China’s score fell to 36 in 2014 from 40 in 2013, despite the fact the Chinese government launched an anti-corruption campaign targeting corrupt public officials.
 The government has recognized the need to follow officials who hide ill-gotten gains overseas.
 This January, leaked documents revealed 22,000 offshore clients from China and Hong Kong, including many of the country’s leaders.